goerliboy/ProductUserFit/README.md

 ## How it works

-1. **Answer 18 structured questions** about your product’s concept clarity, reliance on crypto-native mechanics, and user-facing complexity.
+1. **Answer 18 questions** about your product’s concept clarity, reliance on crypto-native mechanics, and user-facing complexity.
 2. Get a **Friction Index Score**, a quantitative measure of how hard your product is to understand.
 3. Receive a tailored, actionable report that includes: